Radøy Municipality

-Radøy is a former municipality in the Nordhordland district of the old Hordaland county, Norway.
-The municipality existed from 1964 until its dissolution in 2020 when it was merged into the new municipality of Alver in Vestland county.
+Radøy is a former municipality in the old Hordaland county, Norway.
+The 111.44 km2 municipality existed from 1964 until its dissolution in 2020.
+The area is now part of Alver Municipality in the traditional district of Nordhordland in Vestland county.
+The administrative centre was the village of Manger.
+Other villages in the municipality included Askeland, Austmarka, Bøvågen, Haugland, Sæbø, and Sletta.
 The municipality included almost all of the island of Radøy plus many small surrounding islands.
-The administrative centre of the municipality was the village of Manger.
-Other villages in the municipality included Askeland, Austmarka, Bøvågen, Haugland, Sæbø, and Sletta.